HajarTalaat/Konecta-Project/README.md

 Hooked it all up so that Terraform’s null_resource waits for the EC2, then SSHs into it, and finally invokes the Ansible script—fully hands‑off.

-# ✅ Step 3: Containerization of the Python‐Redis Counter App
+# ✅ Step 3: Containerization of the Python‐Redis Counter App:

 Organized the app directory.